s4zong/cybersecurity_threat_severity_analysis/README.md

 We use Twitter NLP (https://github.com/aritter/twitter_nlp) for tokenization.

 We suggest using tagging tool in following way, which reads in json line format files and directly appends  'tags' field into the original file.
+Here dataset.json file is the output from prepare_dataset_for_tagging.py.

 ```
 cat ./dataset.json | python python/ner/extractEntities2_json.py > dataset_tagged.json